• Skip to primary navigation

 Scones Variations

-- Add strawberries.
+• Add fruit.
 Add 1 cup of diced up strawberries to make these strawberry rhubarb scones.
+Check out this lemon blueberry scone recipe for another fruit scone.

 Storage Instructions for Scones